Dalian iron ore climbs as markets bet on bullish steel demand outlook

-BEIJING, March 8 (Reuters) - Dalian iron ore extended gains on Wednesday as market participants bet on the prospects that steel demand will pick up further since China has entered its peak construction season.
+BEIJING, March 8 (Reuters) - Dalian iron ore extended gains on Wednesday as market participants bet on the prospect of steel demand picking up since China has entered its peak construction season.

-Singapore benchmark iron ore, however, felt slight downward pressure after Federal Reserve Chair Jerome Powell indicated rate hikes could come at a faster pace from the U.S. central bank.
+Singapore benchmark iron ore, however, felt slight downward pressure after Federal Reserve Chair Jerome Powell indicated the U.S. central bank could raise interest rates at a faster pace.

 "Both supply and demand [of steel products] continue to recover," analysts at Haitong Futures said in a note.